chadfennell/cap-drupal/README.txt

-This cap script was inspired by the one listed here:
+This cap script was inspired by the one listed here (contains a discussion of "why use capistrano"):

 http://www.metaltoad.com/blog/capistrano-drupal-deployments-made-easy-part-1

-Check out the above post for a good overview of the file directory layout for Capistrano multistage deployment.
+cap-drupal demonstrates a very simple single site example capistrano implementation for Drupal.

 Installation: